Impressionen unter Wasser: Synopsis

 The marine-based documentary was mainly shot around Papua New Guinea and is a collection of footage directed by Riefenstahl between the 1970s and 2000.
-Other film locations included Maldive Islands the Seychelles, Kenya, Tanzania, Indonesia, the Red Sea, the Cocos Islands (Pacific) and the Caribbean Sea (Cuba).
+Other film locations included the Maldives, the Seychelles, Kenya, Tanzania, Indonesia, the Red Sea, the Cocos Islands (Pacific) and the Caribbean Sea (Cuba).
 Riefenstahl dismissed claims that the film was a comeback; "Impressionen Unterwasser certainly isn't a 'comeback'.
 I was always active and continue to be so.
 My film shows the beauty of the underwater world.
 I hope it will touch the viewer's conscience as it illustrates just what the world will lose when nothing is done to stop the destruction of our oceans.
 I once said that I am very fascinated by the beautiful and the living.
 I seek harmony and, under water, I have eventually found it."

 Riefenstahl also contributed to an introduction, discussing the work and her marine journeys.

 Reception

 The film attracted a mixed response from critics.
 The Tagesspiegel Daily wrote of the candy-coloured images and Riefenstahl's flowing blonde hair; "It's as if a pop artist on LSD painted it".
 Time Out magazine held a neutral view point, puzzled by the lack of commentary, as is characteristic of Riefenstahl films but was displeased by the Moroder-Walker score.
 Other critics compared the film to her famous 1938 film Olympia in that it reflects her ultimate pursuit of beauty.
-Contributing to the book 501 Directors, Dr. Ernest Mathijs, writer and film scholar cited the documentary as "[a] final example of her creative genius."
+Contributing to the book 501 Directors, Dr. Ernest Mathijs, writer and film scholar, cited the documentary as "[a] final example of her creative genius."
 The cartoon A fish movie is shown (Ein Fischfilm wird gezeigt, 2004) by comic duo Katz & Goldt is set at Delphi cinema in Berlin where the film premiered.